 Following are some of the most egregious (and common) offenses of our fellow travelers.
 We've gone over many of these before, but I couldn't resist listing them out in one place.
 (We've seen worse as well, no doubt.)

-These come in all stripes: too many bags, oversized bags, refusal to put bags in the overhead bins, showdowns when attendants insist you check them, etc. etc. ad nauseam world without end.
+These come in all stripes: too many bags, oversized bags, refusal to put bags in the overhead bins, hogging the overhead bins, showdowns when attendants insist you check them, etc., etc., ad nauseam, world without end.

 Old news, I know, but it's not like anyone ever learns.